mdsecresearch/BurpSuiteSharpener/README.md

 * Searching only in filtered items (disabled since version 2022.6 for compatibility reasons)
 * Trimming long titles into 100 characters
 * Show previously chosen titles for a tab
-* Fixing tab positions in Repeater and Intruder when there are multiple rows
 * Several keyboard shortcuts to make the tab navigation easier
-* Repeater and Intruder tabs can be minimised to save space
 * Support for PwnFox Firefox extension highlighter
 * Ability to save the last size and position of Burp Suite to move it to the same location next time
 * Ability to detect off-screen Burp Suite window to bring it to the centre